An inverse problem in cell dynamics: Recovering an initial distribution of telomere lengths from measurements of

 Therefore, by using~\eqref{eq:weibull_to_prove} to verify the assumptions of the Fisher-Tippett-Gnedenko's theorem~\cite[Corollary $1.6.3$, Type III]{leadbetter_extremes_1983}, we obtain that for all $x\geq 0$

 We thus have that the proposition is proved, by using the above and the fact that for all $y\geq0$ it holds $\mathbb{P}\left[\min\left(X_1,\hdots,X_{2k}\right) \leq y\right] = 1 - \mathbb{P}\left[\max\left(-X_1,\hdots,-X_{2k}\right) \leq -y\right]$. \end{proof} From this result, we have that if $n_0$ is the density of an Erlang distribution and $k$ is large, then the distribution of the shortest telomere at $t = 0$ depends only on the left tail of $n_0$.
-As this telomere is the one signalling senescence in most cases~\cite{bourgeron_2015}, this explains why we only have a good estimation of the left tail in Figure~\ref{fig:estimation_results_lack_data}.
+In addition, we recall that in the approximated model, the distribution of senescence times is a scaled version of the distribution of the shortest telomere at $t = 0$ (see Remark~\eqref{rem:initial_telomere_length_correlations}).
+Then, we only have a good estimation of the left tail in Figure~\ref{fig:estimation_results_lack_data} because the cemetery only provide information about it in the original model, when $k\rightarrow+\infty$.
 This explanation is all the more valid since each of the histograms presented in Figure~\ref{fig:histogrammes_stoppinglengths} has a shape similar to that of the density of a Weibull distribution with the parameters given in Remark~\ref{rem:weibull}.